Time goes so fast indeed. I remember how I would constantly remind myself that I won’t be able to stay long in Switzerland.

-It is amongst the most favorite subject of many Filipino artists because this old tradition manifests what bayanihan truly is.
+It is amongst the most favorite subject of many Filipino artists because this old tradition manifests what Bayanihan truly is.
 This happens when neighbors help a relocating family by getting volunteers to carry the whole house and literally move to its new location.
 Long bamboo poles are placed lengthwise and crosswise under the house (traditional Filipino rural houses are built on stilts), and then with this frame, the men can carry the entire house.
-All in happy and festive mood, the moving family expresses their gratitude by hosting a small fiesta for everyone.
+All in a happy and festive mood, the moving family expresses their gratitude by hosting a small fiesta for everyone.

-The bayanihan spirit is probably a unique trait of every Filipino, as it shows a concept of helping one another most especially in times of need without expecting anything in return.
+The Bayanihan spirit is probably a unique trait of every Filipino, as it shows a concept of helping one another most especially in times of need without expecting anything in return.
 The old tradition of transferring people’s houses is still alive in rural areas.
-Even in modern days, the bayanihan spirit still lives on.
-Yet I really thought it’s a dying trait in modern times, because I’ve always been self-reliant and independently living a bustling life in the city.
+Even in modern days, the Bayanihan spirit still lives on.
+Yet I really thought it’s a dying trait in modern times because I’ve always been self-reliant and independently living a bustling life in the city.
 Indeed at times too, I find it difficult to ask for help (not because it’s a lack thereof, it’s just really me).

 When of course I took the challenge of living in an unfamiliar territory with no certainty ahead for me, the familiar Filipino faces I’d come across with had become my source of refuge.
 And as if I was destined to meet the right people along the way; for without them, I wouldn’t be where I am now.
 True enough, we did help one another without expecting anything in return.

 It’s a beautiful trait of us Filipinos, no doubt about it.
-Likewise I’m grateful for meeting fellow kababayans (countrymen) in Switzerland who helped and guided me in so many ways.
+Likewise, I’m grateful for meeting fellow kababayans (countrymen) in Switzerland who helped and guided me in so many ways.
 You know who you are.

 9. Eat (and drink) like a local.